 - consistent capitalization

-- consistent, sequential numbering of sections
+- consistent, sequential section numbering

 - consistent abbreviations and units of measure